 M.S.
-Nutrition (Concentration Clinical)
+Clinical Nutrition

 The state of Tennessee requires that RDs be licensed, as do most other states.
 Students will be given instructions about licensure prior to graduation.
 If a student is unable to complete the program in 16 months, they will be allowed to continue for 8 additional months in order to allow for completion.